pepopowitz/tdd-workshop/module-4c/README.md

 ### Bugs

-👉 Fix the bugs!
-First write a test that fails, but proves the bug.
+👉 Fix the bugs listed below!
+For each one, first write a test that fails but proves the bug exists.
 Then fix the bug, resulting in a passing test.

 If you get stuck at any point, remember that the `module-4c/name-generator/__solutions` folder contains possible solutions.